naver/hubblemon/doc/install.md

 Collect clients is made by python scripts and it send client system, application stats to collect server.

-Collect server receives clients stats and save it to disk then alarms if needed.
+Collect server receives clients stats and saves it to disk then alarms if needed.

 After clone Hubblemon on your system, you should modify settings.py like below.